godatadriven/godatadriven-blog/content/kendalltau.md

 ### Appending mismatches

 Instead of ignoring the mismatches, we can also append them to the bottom of the other list.
-In the end this makes sense, since all results _are_ in both lists, but not necessarily in the top-5.
+In a way this makes sense, since all results _are_ in both lists, but not necessarily in the top-5.
 Since we do not have any information on _where_ the results are in the list (below the top-5) we should treat all results below the top-5 as equal.
 For example:
 ```python
 a = ['pineapple', 'apple', 'pear', 'kiwi', 'grape']